 5. The kuih kapit folder must quickly fold the kuih kapit from round shape into 1/4 circle shape.
 If you don’t act quickly the biscuit will be hardened.

 7. Now make your second kuih kapit and try to taste it.
 Is it too hard?
 If it is then add a little bit of the remaining coconut milk that you pressed earlier into the batter and stir well.
 I can’t tell you how much to add as this is all estimation and depends on individual liking.
-If it is too hard of course you must add the coconut milk.
-If it’s just the right ‘hard’ that you like then okay lo.
+If it is too thick, of course you must add the coconut milk.
+If it’s just the right ‘thickness’ that you like then okay lo.
 Some people (like me) like thicker texture.
 I don’t like those thin texture where you bought outside.
 The moment I hold it the biscuit will break into pieces.

 So there… it’s finished!